 While the context of her words and mine are completely different—she was fighting for racial justice and equality while I was expressing a feeling of joy from time spent in nature—there does seem to be the common thread that living aligned with your truth can bring about deep feelings of wholeness.

 At Waterknot, part of our truth is that we are committed to making sure the outdoors is open, accessible and inviting to all people, including Black, Indigenous and People of Color.
 Getting outside is regenerative.
-We need to refill ourselves especially now when we are called to work for justice.
-So while it may seem an unimportant or even luxurious thing to go outside, it can truly be an inspiration and a lifeline and all people deserve to have this experience.
+We all need to refill ourselves.
+While it may seem, to some, an unimportant or even luxurious thing to go outside, it can truly be an inspiration and a lifeline and all people deserve the opportunity to have this experience.

 To honor our commitment, we have expanded the range of organizations to whom we donate a portion of our sales to include these groups who are working directly to make the outdoors more equitable and inclusive: